bwhitman/bread-detector/README.md

      const char PublicKey[] = "your data.sparkfun.com's public key";
      const char PrivateKey[] = "your data.sparkfun.com's private key";
 ```
- - Set up a [GitHub Page](https://pages.github.com/) for your forked repository, or place the html that is in the `gh-pages` branch on a publicly available web server.
-(You can also just load `index.html` locally on your computer to see the graph.)
+ - Set up a [GitHub Page](https://pages.github.com/) for your forked repository, or place the [index.html that is in the `gh-pages` branch](https://github.com/bwhitman/bread-detector/blob/gh-pages/index.html) on a publicly available web server.
+You can also just open `index.html` locally on your computer to see the graph.
- - On the `index.html` file, change the `public_key` variable to the one you have (otherwise, you'll only see our bread)
+ - In the `index.html` file, change the `public_key` variable to yours, otherwise, you'll only see our bread.
- - Program the ESP8266 in Arduino
+ - Connect and program the sketch to the ESP8266 in Arduino

 ## Getting ready to rise